techidaily/site-extra-guidance/source/_posts/updated-snapseed-advanced-usage-insights.md

 * iPiccy only supports JPEG and PNG files for editing photos.
 * You can only share your created photos across Facebook.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion

 This article has featured a detailed discussion on iPiccy online photo editor.
 Users who are into simple editing are advised to consider such platforms to start.
 With a touch of advanced tools, this makes it one of the best options available in the market.
 You will learn a lot while using it!
 A must-try!

 Disadvantages of iPiccy Photo Editor

 The following disadvantages are to be recognized when using iPiccy editor for photo editing:

 * If you wish to use the “Clone” or “Curves” tool, you have to make a user account.
 * iPiccy only supports JPEG and PNG files for editing photos.
 * You can only share your created photos across Facebook.

 ## Conclusion

 This article has featured a detailed discussion on iPiccy online photo editor.
 Users who are into simple editing are advised to consider such platforms to start.
 With a touch of advanced tools, this makes it one of the best options available in the market.
 You will learn a lot while using it!
 A must-try!

 Disadvantages of iPiccy Photo Editor

 The following disadvantages are to be recognized when using iPiccy editor for photo editing:

 * If you wish to use the “Clone” or “Curves” tool, you have to make a user account.
 * iPiccy only supports JPEG and PNG files for editing photos.
 * You can only share your created photos across Facebook.

 ## Conclusion

 This article has featured a detailed discussion on iPiccy online photo editor.
 Users who are into simple editing are advised to consider such platforms to start.
 With a touch of advanced tools, this makes it one of the best options available in the market.
 You will learn a lot while using it!
 A must-try!

 Disadvantages of iPiccy Photo Editor

 The following disadvantages are to be recognized when using iPiccy editor for photo editing:

 * If you wish to use the “Clone” or “Curves” tool, you have to make a user account.
 * iPiccy only supports JPEG and PNG files for editing photos.
 * You can only share your created photos across Facebook.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1rCjQ09iG7s?si=Si1fUBric8MH1VHI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion